jbp261/Microcontroller-Projects/README.md

 ### Project Description

 Embedded system design challenge and metrics.
 Processor and IC technologies.
 Software and hardware architectures for embedded system design.
 Design flow and tools.
 The design of standard peripherals, microcontrollers, single-purpose and general-purpose processors.
-Basic concepts of interfacing and communication protocols in embedded systems
+Advanced concepts of interfacing and communication protocols in embedded systems

 ### Equipments
 - SAM D20 J18 32-bit ARM® Cortex®-M0+ Microcontroller